OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 1. Open the XML manifest file in the add-in project.
 1. Update the **\<ProviderName\>** element with your name.
 1. Replace the **\<DefaultValue\>** of the **\<DisplayName\>** element with an appropriate name, for example, "Microsoft Office Demo Dictionary".
 1. Replace the **\<DefaultValue\>** of the **\<Description\>** element with an appropriate name, for example, "The Microsoft Office Demo Dictionary is an example built to demonstrate how a publisher could create a dictionary that integrates with Office.
-It does not return real definitions.".
+It doesn't return real definitions.".
 1. Add the following code after the **\<Permissions\>** node, replacing "contoso" references with your own company name, then save your changes.

     ```XML